hi-swapx/docs/sdk/v2/reference/02-pair.md

 liquidityToken: Token
 ```

 A Token representing the liquidity token for the pair.
-See [Pair (ERC-20)](../../../contracts/v2/reference/smart-contracts/pair-erc-20).

 ## token0